vincent-queimado/express-prisma-ts-boilerplate/readme.md

 npm install
 ```

-### Step 3 - Configures the main variables of the project
+### Step 3 - Configures the main variables of your project

-The command below will copy the template environment variables file needed to initialize the local project.<br />
+The command below will copy the template environment variables file needed to initialize your project.<br />
-After renaming the file, open it and change the desired variables
+After renaming the file, open it and change the desired variables:

 ```bash
 cp .env.example .env